qezz/github-collector/README.md

-# Collect data about users from github
+# Collect data about Github users

 ## How to